-Colorectal cancers often begin as polyps -- benign growths on the inside of your intestines.
+Colorectal cancers often start out as polyps -- harmless growths on the inside of your intestines.
 Most of them are harmless, but some can turn into colorectal cancer if not removed early.
 The two most common types of intestinal polyps are adenomas and hyperplastic polyps.
-They develop when there are errors in the way cells grow and repair the lining of the colon.
-Most polyps remain benign, but some have the potential to turn cancerous.
-Removing them early prevents colorectal cancer.
+They form when there are problems with the way cells grow and repair the lining of the colon.

 Risk Factors You Can't Control